hueitan/javascript-sdk-design/README.md

 ## Introduction

-This guide gives you an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK on desktop and mobile web in different platforms and browsers (<99.99% I might skip some browsers).
+This guide gives you an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK on desktop and mobile web in different platforms and browsers (<99.99% I might skip some browsers), for those developed for non-browser supports (hardware, embedded, node/io js) are excluded in this document and will be considered in the future.

 Since I didn't find out a better documentation for the [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK, I'm here to collect and note down the knowledges from my experiences.